Never confuse a service-oriented architecture with a Web service, says Graham Glass, author of "Web Services: Building

 Can you give some general guidelines about what can and cannot be effectively turned into a service?

 Glass: Pretty much any piece of software can be exposed as a collection of services.
-The tricky part is figuring
+The tricky part is figuring out how to group the functionality appropriately and how course-grained to make each operation.

 Your company preaches that there's wealth to be mined by turning legacy systems into services.
 What does that entail?